Don’t be confused or intimidated by any terms or abbreviations in the M&A world. You’ll find answers here.

-Cash flow refers to the amount of actual cash that is being generated in the business after all expenses and inflows and outflows of cash.
+The amount of cash generated in a business after all expenses, inflows, and outflows of cash.

 This term may be used in a general sense to encompass various levels of specifically defined cash flows.
-When the term is used, it should be supplemented by a qualifier (for example, "discretionary” or “operating") and a specific definition in the given valuation context.
+When the term is used, it should be supplemented by a qualifier such as “discretionary” or “operating,” and a specific definition should be given for the valuation context.
 “Cash flow” is a very loosely used term in M&A to refer to a variety of types of earnings, such as EBIT, EBITDA, or SDE.
-When cash flow is being used, always ask the user of the term to specify the exact definition to prevent any confusion.
+When cash flow is being used, always ask the user of the term to specify the exact definition to prevent confusion.
 Companies can be profitable and still have negative cash flow.
 Cash flow for a company is tracked on the cash flow statement, although many small to mid-sized businesses do not prepare a cash flow statement.

 Thank you for filling out the form